Consumer Medicine Information

 The usual dosage instructions are listed below.

-Your first box of Champix will cover your first four weeks of treatment.
+Your first pack of Champix will cover your first four weeks of treatment.

 Swallow the tablets whole with a full glass of water.